Lispl-Wicht/Portaclish/README.md

   in that language, usable like Emacs, and actively maintained can be explored and enjoyed with [Lem](https://lem-project.github.io/).
-* Windows User might also consider the SLIME inspired [Common Lisp language support for VS Code](https://marketplace.visualstudio.com/items?itemName=qingpeng.common-lisp).
+* Windows Users might also consider the SLIME inspired [Common Lisp language support for VS Code](https://marketplace.visualstudio.com/items?itemName=qingpeng.common-lisp).
 * Still, Emacs as the core IDE is not obsolete.
 Its long heritage and active community beyond Common Lisp integrates much more.